Become an Insider member to gain access to this article,

 |900 series archery only||Aug.
 15 to Nov.
 14|

 We’ve mentioned this tag a few times already, but it really deserves its own section to really break down the greatness here for archery hunters.
 Applicants who successfully draw the 900 series tag will have access to every single unit in the state with the exception of HD 215, 291, and 313.
 With this permit, the season begins a full three weeks ahead of the general archery season and allows the first crack at larger bucks for the year.
 Excellent spot and stalk or ground blind opportunities are available.
 The best part?
 This tag can be drawn with zero points for both residents and nonresidents.
 Quite honestly, if an archery hunt is what you are after, the 900 series tag is a no-brainer.

 The 700 series any legal weapon permit

-When viewing our table of antelope harvest by unit, you may have noticed that Region 7 (HD 701, 702, 703, 704 and 705) accounts for the largest portion of the yearly statewide harvest.
-The 700 series permit (2020 hunt code: 007-20) is valid in all of these districts found in Region 7 and is an exceptional tag for anyone to consider.
+Every season, Region 7 (HD 701, 702, 703, 704 and 705) accounts for the largest portion of the yearly statewide antelope harvest.
+The 700 Series permit (2021 hunt code: 007-20) is valid in all of these districts found in Region 7 and is an exceptional tag for anyone to consider.
 Hunters will find lots of private land here as well as hunters; however, the sheer amount of antelope and size of the units does somewhat negate these cons.
 Hunters willing to research public land opportunities and who are willing to put in the sweat equity can find some of the best hunting in the state in these areas.